HelsinkiHacklab/FuzzyWaypointRace/pocclient/README.md

 Proof of Concept -Client
 ========================

-Used to test the scaling and fuzzing functions, basic idea is that the waypoints are known (and visibility toggleable) Clicking on the map will set your "current position" there and then clicking on a "ping" button will do a ping, the result is immediately visualized on the map as circles (ponder: use line thickness to indicate the uncertainty [since here we know it] ?)
+Used to test the scaling and fuzzing functions, basic idea is that the waypoints are configured to a known set (and visibility toggleable).

+The map works pretty much as expected, drag to move around, left-click centers the map, scrollwheel zooms.
+Right click pings the server and draws the distances as circles (the center point is also maked with a "radio tower" icon).

+Currently 5% linear fuzzing seems a reasonable value.

+The colors need a bit of thinking, I tried to get good contrasting colors from a colorwheel but it seems OSM uses very similar colorshceme.